 unencumbered Texas RN License or Compact Multistate License.
 RN-BSN undergraduate students and DNP graduate students must have current licensure as a registered nurse in the United States.
 Students must maintain current licensure in good standing throughout enrollment in the School of Nursing.
-The Department Chair/ Associate Dean must be notified immediately if the status of licensure changes for any reason.
+The appropriate Associate Dean/Department Chair must be notified immediately if the status of licensure changes for any reason.
 Students residing in neighboring states must also verify Texas RN licensure or Compact Multistate license if the state they reside in is a participating compact state.
 Students must provide current documentation of Compact Multistate License.